HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 To make it easier for you we provide you with two config files: ```config.cfg``` is set up to work for a panoptic segmentation task, while ```config_instance.cfg``` for instance segmentation.
 Make sure to rename the config you wish to use to ```config.cfg```.
 The default is panoptic segmentation.

 ## Models

-The current models are currently integrated into DCP:
+The following models are currently integrated into DCP:

-* CellPose --> for instance segmentation tasks
+- **CellPose**: Used for instance segmentation tasks.

-* CellposePatchCNN --> for panoptic segmentation tasks: includes the Cellpose model for instance segmentation followed by a patch wise CNN model on the predicted instances for obtaining class labels
+- **Cellpose+Classifier**: Designed for panoptic segmentation tasks.
+This model incorporates the Cellpose model for instance segmentation, followed by a classifier.
+Two classifiers currently available:

+  - **FCNN (Fully Convolutional Neural Network)**: Operates directly on the patches or optionally on patches+masks.

+  - **Random Forest**: Operates on the level of radiomic and intensity features extracted from the patches.

+- **UNet**: Employed for semantic segmentation tasks.
+The UNet model is equipped with four layers, and  currently supports only input images with both width and height dimensions divisible by 16.

 ## Running with Docker [DO NOT USE UNTIL ISSUE IS SOLVED]